isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create-flashtalking.md

 ---
 # Create Ads with Flashtalking

-If you’d like to learn more about our fee-based ad serving partnership with Flashtalking, please contact adcloud-support@adobe.com for more information.
+If you’d like to learn more about Advertising Cloud DSP's fee-based ad serving partnership with Flashtalking, contact adcloud-support@adobe.com for more information.